All About Pancreatic Cancer

 What is the pancreas?

-The pancreas is a pear-shaped gland, about six inches in length, located deep within the abdomen, between the stomach and the spine.
-It is referred to in three parts: the widest part is called the head, the middle section is the body, and the thin end is called the tail.
-The pancreas is responsible for making hormones, including insulin which helps regulate blood sugar levels and enzymes.
-These are then used by the bowel for the digestion of food.
-These enzymes are transported through ducts within the pancreas, emptied into the common bile duct, which carries the enzymes into the bowel.
+The pancreas is a pear-shaped gland.
+It is about six inches long, and found in the abdomen, between the stomach and the spine.
+It has three parts.
+The widest part is called the head, the middle section is the body, and the thin end is called the tail.
+The pancreas makes hormones such as insulin.
+Insulin helps control blood sugar levels and enzymes.
+These enzymes help digest food.
+These enzymes move through ducts of the pancreas and empty into the common bile duct.
+The common bile duct carries the enzymes into the bowel.

 What is pancreatic cancer?